Negotiating an Offer in Compromise Requires Strategy and Skill

-Call Daniel Rosefelt & Associates, LLC, Attorney & CPA at 301.656.4424 to schedule a consultation.
+To speak with us about your tax situation, call (301) 656-4424 or reach out by completing our ten-second consultation form.
 We serve clients throughout the U.S. and around the world from our offices in Bethesda, Maryland, and Washington, D.C.

-Types Of Offers In Compromise
+Types of Offers in Compromise

-There are three different kinds of Offers in Compromise:
+There are three different kinds of OICs:

 - Doubt as to Collectibility — Allows you to settle your tax debt for less than the full amount you owe.
-It may be a legitimate option if you can’t pay your full tax liability, or doing so creates a financial hardship.
+It may be a legitimate option if you can’t pay your full tax liability, or doing so creates a financial hardship

-- Doubt as to Liability —Doubt exists that the IRS assessed the correct amount of tax liability.
+- Doubt as to Liability — Applicable when doubt exists that the IRS assessed the correct amount of tax liability.
 This method only applies if you can prove you do not owe the tax assessed, not because you are unable to pay the tax liability

 The Doubt as to Collectability Guidelines

-- Ability to pay;
+- Ability to pay

-- Asset equity.
+- Asset equity

 The IRS’ goal in approving an OIC is to achieve collection of the amount that it believes to be potentially collectible from a taxpayer at the earliest possible time and with the least cost to the government.
-In addition to its collection goal, the IRS expects that its acceptance of an adequate offer will result in creating for the taxpayer a fresh start toward compliance with all future filing and payment requirements.
+In addition to its collection goal, the IRS expects that its acceptance of an adequate offer will result in a fresh start toward compliance with all future filing and payment requirements.
 Once an offer is accepted, the taxpayer must remain in compliance with all filing and payment requirements for the next five years.

 Doubt as to Collectability OIC Payment Options: